dhzh-eph/Drum-Sequencer/README.md

 https://www.youtube.com/watch?v=MabbxcKlfss reference on how to build the stand.

 ##### What is soldering and why is it important?
-Soldering is the concept of gluing components together with conductive metals, often being operational amplifiers or integrated circuits being soldered to a PCB (printed circuit board).
-It is important, as it allows for customization of PCB's with different components, and also having a specific board that can serve a specific task (examples being AC to DC converters, or specific amplifiers).
+Soldering is the concept of gluing components together with conductive metals, examples being operational amplifiers or integrated circuits being soldered to a PCB (printed circuit board).
+It is important, as it allows for customization of PCB's with different components, and also allows for certain boards to serve specific tasks (examples being AC to DC converters, or specific amplifiers).
+Compared to a breadboard, the components on a PCB won't be at risk of falling out and requiring setup everytime.

 ##### Materials List
 Before starting, ensure you have the following: <br/>